openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-review.md

 Once a review is complete, editors can share it with the author(s).
 They are unavailable to authors by default.
 If the review includes a file, you will have the option to make it available to the author as well.

-You can see what the author sees in the review section of the author guide. <!-- missing hyperlink -->
+You can see what the author sees in the review section of the [author guide](./workflow-author.md).

 There are two ways reviews can be made available: